Egypt: COP27 focus should be climate, not jailed activist

 Shoukry said he hoped agreements could be reached, including at the upcoming Group of 20 meeting in Bali in Indonesia, to support a change in the debt rules to make it easier for countries to redirect their resources toward boosting renewable energy and adapting to climate change.

-U.S. President Joe Biden was scheduled to swing by the climate talks Friday on his way to the G-20.
+U.S. President Joe Biden was scheduled to briefly visit climate talks Friday on his way to the G-20.

 Shoukry said he understood the president’s stopover in Sharm el-Sheikh to be “an indication of the political will to move the process forward” on tackling global warming.